Tipping is a habit or an acquired right?

 Visitors to the United States may experience some culture shocks.

-The British newspaper “The Independent” has an interesting opinion about tipping in the United States, as it saw that “anything that moves in the field of travel in the United States is associated with tipping, as the suggested minimum tip is 15 percent for taxi drivers, and no less than one dollar for the bartender In the bar or pub, for each drink, and 18 percent in restaurants.
+The British newspaper “The Independent” has an interesting opinion regarding tipping in the United States, as it saw that “anything that moves in the field of travel in the United States is associated with tipping, as the suggested minimum tip is 15 percent for taxi drivers, and no less than one dollar for the bartender In the bar or pub, for each drink, and 18 percent in restaurants.

 In many parts of the United States, 20 percent of the bill has become commonplace, and many Americans have started tipping more since the coronavirus pandemic.